dreamteamreads/dreamteamreads.github.io/_posts/2016-05-29-WondrousStrange.md

 For all my nit picking, I really enjoyed this first book in Livingston's series, and have already purchased book 2 and 3 to continue with.

+## Closing Notes

-(*Closing note:* Fun fact, I realized after reading the first book that Livingstone is from my lovely city of Toronto.
-Always happy to see good content coming from Canadian authors!)
+Fun fact, I realized after reading the first book that Livingstone is from my lovely city of Toronto.
+Always happy to see good content coming from Canadian authors!